pine64/website/content/blog/taking-retoemulation-to-the-next-level-with-rockpro64-and-roshambo.md

 ![](/blog/images/ROCKPro64-SBC.jpg)

-You can buy one [here](https://store.pine64.org/?product=rockpro64-2gb-single-board-computer)
+You can buy one [here at pine64.com](https://pine64.com/product-category/rockpro64/)

 The RockPro64 comes in two flavors, a 2gb and 4gb version.
 The RoshamboPro Gaming kit for $99 will include the 2gb version, which should be all that's required.